Try it out!

 |Google Merchant ID||ID of your Google account for which the Google Pay payments will be processed (if applicable).|

-With our Shopware 5 plugin, you don't have to configure any payment method within the Shopware platform.
+With our Shopware 5 plugin, you cannot configure any payment method within the Shopware platform.
 The plugin dynamically gets available payment methods from Adyen, based on the billing country and the amount in the shopping basket of the shopper.
 You can add and manage payment methods from your Customer Area.

 You can change the language of the payment method name and description.
 To do so, go to Snippets in your admin panel within Shopware, and set the translated information to the following: